Skip to main content

 Examples of actions include:

-EU-level STEM targets for 2030:
+EU-level STEM enrolment targets by 2030:

 • 45% of students enrolled in STEM fields in initial medium-level vocational education and training (VET), where 1 out of every 4 students is female